 Both the Biology and Chemistry departments at York are among the most highly regarded in the UK for their teaching and state-of-the-art facilities.
 We are committed to teaching undergraduates to the highest standards within an active, lively and inquiring research context.
 You will be taught by enthusiastic lecturers who are at the forefront of research in their subject area, and you will learn about many of the most interesting and significant areas of contemporary biochemistry.

-New Chemistry Department teaching laboratories have just been completed and those in Biology are maintained to a very high standard, providing modern facilities and equipment for all our undergraduate students.
+Our brand new teaching laboratories in both Chemistry and Biology deoartments provide excellent facilities and equipment for all our undergraduate students.
 In your final year, you have access to state-of-the-art equipment and facilities in our research laboratories, and to specialist equipment and expertise available in our innovative Technology Facility.
-The Biology Department also has a suite of new PCs with full internet access and access to the Biology and campus networks.
-As a Biochemistry undergraduate, you have 24 hour access to these computers and printers, and technical advice is available from the IT staff.

 Most of the contact time you have in the first two years of the degree is in lectures and practical classes (typically you might expect to spend about 10 hours in lectures and 8 hours in practicals and 1 to 2 hours in tutorials in a typical week in the first two years), which provides students with the core concepts, knowledge and skills to be a graduate biochemist.
 In the final year, the amount of formal contact time is lower.
 At this stage we expect you to be working more independently.
 This independent working consists of reading scientific papers in order to support your learning from lectures, and carrying out independent practical work on your research project.
 We believe that this approach produces graduates with an ability to think and plan independently and communicate effectively.
 York Biochemistry graduates are highly sought-after by employers and often go on to further degrees (Masters or PhD) in order to explore their scientific interests further.